JoPintoPaul/listener/README.md

 # listener

-Welcome to the upscan-listener service.
+Welcome to the listener service.

 To use the service, use the following URL for callback in your service: `http://localhost:12345/listen`